 - You might not be hungry for a little while after surgery.
-But it's important that you stay hydrated and eat small, balanced meals rich in protein to help your body heal. - Especially during the first 2 weeks after surgery, you should strive to eat 100 grams of protein (about twice the daily average).
+But it's important that you stay hydrated and eat small, balanced meals rich in protein to help your body heal. - Especially during the first 2 weeks after surgery, you should increase how much protein you eat to promote healing.
 Meats, fish, and peanut butter, as well as protein rich powders, drinks, and shakes are all good sources. - Your energy level will be decreased for the first month. - You also might become constipated, a common side effect of pain medication that contains narcotics.
 Drink plenty of fluids and eat more fruits, such as prunes.
 Follow your instructions for stool softeners or laxatives. - It is common and normal to develop bruises in your thigh, calf, ankle, and foot because that is where blood pools in the leg.
-Don't worry, bruising is part of the healing process and they are rarely permanent.
+Don't worry, bruising is part of the healing process and it is rarely permanent.
 Bruises can be painful to touch as they resolve, and applying ice may help.
 The bruising will eventually clear up and it may take several weeks to disappear.